 To demonstrate these thousands of years of bush food expertise and the intricacies of preparation is difficult to convey in a half-day bush tucker tour.
 We have spoken to numerous tourists who after participating in indigenous bush food tours have been confused as to which parts of the plants were eaten and how they were processed.

 We have heard similar criticisms by people seeking reliable information about https://library.dbca.wa.gov.au/static/FullTextFiles/080052-33.03.001.pdf hculinary culture from the internet.
 However, sometimes this information is misleading, inaccurate and potentially dangerous.
 A good example is information provided by the Department of Biodiversity, Conservation and Attractions (DBCA) in their Landscope publication (p.9) regarding Noongar consumption of the seeds of Macrozamia fraseri at Bold Park.
 The article states ‘…the female zamia grows a pineapple-like fruit, which ripens at the end of summer.
 Aboriginal people ground the nuts into a flour, which they used to make a pancake-like dish that they cooked by the fire.’
+This is ethnographically incorrect.

 Another misleading and potentially dangerous reference can be found on an educational website sponsored by the State government that describes Noongar people processing Macrozamia nuts (seeds) by soaking them in the river for a week, grinding them into a paste and cooking into pancakes.
 This is also culturally inaccurate.